mediumroast/mediumroast_js/cli/Interaction.md

 ## Interactions
 After running `mrcli setup` you can start adding Interactions.
 An Interaction can be as simple as an email thread between an account team and a customer, a detailed customer interview or even documentation about a competitor.
 Additional Interactions can be added, updated, or removed; essentially, interaction is an mrcli sub-command that affords users Create, Read, Update and Delete capabilities.
-Each of the major functions for mrcli company are described in this document.
+Each of the major functions for mrcli interaction are described in this document.

 ### Notice
 Some of the command line options and switches may not yet be implemented; therefore, if a switch or option is not yet implemented the CLI will inform the user and then exit.